 |Other important information|

-Allegiance Bank is chartered, licensed or registered under the laws of the State of Texas and by state law is subject to regulatory oversight by the Texas Department of Banking.
-Any consumer wishing to file a complaint against Allegiance Bank should contact the Texas Department of Banking through one of the following means indicated below -
+HOW TO FILE A COMPLAINT.
+We are chartered/ licensed/ registered under the laws of the State of Texas and by state law are subject to regulatory oversight by the Texas Department of Banking.
+Any consumer wishing to file a complaint against us should contact the Texas Department of Banking through one of the following means indicated below:

 In person or U.S. Mail: